genekogan/ofxaddons-bingo/README.md

 - the project folder should be inside 'ofxaddons-bingo', at the same level as the others.
 - use the following naming convention to keep things consistent: the name of the two (or more) addons used with the "ofx" stripped off and a dash between them.
-- please note the addons used and any specific installation instructions in the commit msg and specific instructions will be placed into the README.
+- please add an entry for it in this README including a description and the addons used.
 - optional: tweet it at [@ofxaddons](http://www.twitter.com/ofxaddons)! and make a picture! [ofxGifEncoder](https://github.com/jesusgollonet/ofxGifEncoder) and [ofxGifRecorder](https://github.com/ofnode/ofxGifRecorder) are super for making gifs.